corriedotdev/vr-tremor-reduction/README.md

 [Link to build](https://github.com/corriedotdev/vr-tremor-reduction/releases/tag/vr) | [Link to paper tbc]()
 </div>

+This project was a significant piece of work I completed during my PhD.
+Please do reach out to me if you want to discuss the findings, I want this solution integrated on every VR HMD to improve user experience.

 This project (1-Euro Filter) is now open source, and this exact build was used for conducting user testing with a normalisation algorithm filtering out user noise at various ranges.
 The scene is developed using URP and supports the filtering of transforms and quaternions.